 RSUs: Syngenta RSUs represent the right to receive Syngenta shares at nil cost at the end of a three-year vesting period, subject to continued employment with Syngenta.
 The number of RSUs awarded is calculated by dividing the relevant portion of the LTI award by the closing share price at the grant date.
-At vesting, RSUs convert to shares based on the Syngenta closing share price on the vesting date.
+At vesting, each RSU converts to a share of Syngenta stock.